-This valuation does not include the cost for the Early Retirement Incentive in Senate Bill 1650 (signed January 25, 1993).
+This valuation includes the cost for the Early Retirement Incentive in Senate Bill 1650 (signed January 25, 1993).
 The Early Retirement Incentive was created for withdrawals from December 31, 1992 to June 30, 1993.
-The employee must be age 55 or older, have at least 20 years of service, of which 5 may be purchased, and file an election form before June 1, 1993.
-The Early Retirement Incentive provides for elimination of the age discount for the employee, a maximum of 80% of final average salary and an optional purchase of up to 5 years of service credit at the rate of 4.25% of salary per year.
-These payments will be included in the calculation of the tax levy.
-The impact of the Early Retirement Incentive plan has not been reflected in this valuation.
-Actual experience will be reflected in the 1993 valuation.
-If approximately 30% of those eligible retire under the Early Retirement Incentive, the unfunded liability may increase by about \$12.9 million.
-If 100% of those eligible retired, the unfunded liability would increase by about \$43.0 million.
+The employee had to be age 55 or older, have at least 20 years of service, of which 5 could be purchased, and file an election form before June 1, 1993.
+The Early Retirement Incentive provided for elimination of the age discount for the employee, a maximum of 80% of final average salary and an optional purchase of up to 5 years of service credit at the rate of 4.25% of salary per year.
+These payments will be included in the calculation of the tax levy as they are collected, although the entire amount has been included as income in 1993.
+The impact of the Early Retirement Incentive plan has been reflected in this valuation.
+378 of 921 eligible (41%) retired under the Early Retirement Incentive.
+The accrued liability increased by about \$17.246 million.
 This is just the additional cost due to the Early Retirement Incentive and not the total liability for these retired lives.